Impact of Subcarrier Allocation and User Mobility on the Uplink Performance of Multi-User Massive MIMO-OFDM Systems: Proof of Theorem 1

 \section{Proof of Theorem 1}

 Equation \eqref{eq:rxzf3} can be rewritten in terms of the normalized channel estimate $\hat{\mathbf{Z}}_{i} = \sqrt{\frac{1}{\sigma _{\hat{\textrm {{h}}}}^{2}}}\hat{\mathbf{H}}_{i}$ as

 where $\sigma_{\hat{\textrm{h}}}^{2}$ denotes the variance of the entries in $\hat{\mathbf{H}}_{i}$.
 The interference and noise terms, conditioned on the normalized channel estimate $\hat{\mathbf{Z}}_{i}$, are uncorrelated with the desired signal term.
+Using the approximation in \cite[Lemma 2]{zhang_tcom_2017}, the covariance matrices of the signal terms can be derived.
 The covariance of the interference due to channel estimation error is given by

 The covariance of the interference due to channel aging in \eqref{eq:rxzf5} is given by

 The covariance of the ICI and AWGN term in \eqref{eq:rxzf5} is given by

 Finally, the covariance of the desired signal term in \eqref{eq:rxzf5} is given by